kaaveland/kaaveland.github.io/content/posts/2024-03-10-friends-dont-let-friends-export-csv.md

 verbose than options like JSON and XML, it's super easy to produce from almost any tool.
 What's not to like?

+**Edited section**: In hindsight, the title of this post is perhaps too controversial, and makes it too easy to miss the point.
+If you're exporting CSV to end users, to be consumed in spreadsheets, I too would probably just go for CSV.
+Please consider something else if you can reasonably expect your users to want to work with the data with tools like spark, pandas, R, polars or if it matters to you that people can make robust integrations against your data export.

 CSV is (usually) underspecified
 --